[Minor revision–posted 11/4/22 (replaces 9/25/20 edition)]

 e.
 All levels of management at Texas Tech must be familiar with and abide by this policy and procedure.
 All reports of possible violent behavior, intimidation, or threats should be forwarded to a member of the Threat Assessment Team.

 f.
 Texas Tech will make available training directed at violence in the workplace for all levels of employees.

 3. The Crisis Management Team

 The Crisis Management Team provides support services during or after a traumatic event.
 The team's services are not limited to violent acts.

 a.
-Crisis Management Team members include the Chief of Texas Tech Police or designee, the Managing Director of Human Resources or designee, the Director of Employee Assistance Program or designee, the Associate Director of Communications and Marketing or designee, the Managing Director of Equal Employment Opportunity or designee, a member of Texas Tech executive management (i.e., vice president level or above), and a representative from the Office of the General Counsel.
+Crisis Management Team members include the Chief of Texas Tech Police or designee, the Associate Vice President for Human Resources or designee, the Director of the Employee Assistance Program or designee, the Vice President for Marketing & Communications or designee, the Assistant Vice Chancellor for Administration, Office of Equal Opportunity or designee, a member of Texas Tech executive management (i.e., vice president level or above), and a representative from the Office of General Counsel.
 Depending upon circumstances in any particular event, the Crisis Management Team may draft additional members.

 b.
 Should an act of violence occur, the Crisis Management Team will consider the impact of the incident on the campus community and initiate appropriate debriefing, counseling, and support actions for the victims, co-workers, and families.
 An incident in this category may include serious or fatal injuries to one or more campus members in a manner that frightens or shocks segments of the community for a continuing period.